 Escapist hedonism for grown-ups – kids also welcome

 It would be easy to write off Wilderness as a posh playground, but the reality is much more magical.
-The thoughtfully programmed roster of acts from around the world has grown in calibre and breadth year on year, with Björk headlining in 2015.
-But it’s the awe-inspiring performance art, debates, and mouthwatering feasts that have firmly positioned Wilderness as a carnival for the senses, and much more than just a music festival.
-Just be aware that few of the luxurious activities are included in the base ticket price, and add-ons can quickly add up.
+The thoughtfully programmed roster of acts from around the world has grown in calibre and breadth year-on-year, with Björk headlining in 2015.
+But it’s the awe-inspiring performance art, debates and mouthwatering feasts that have firmly positioned Wilderness as a carnival for the senses, and much more than just a music festival.
+Just be aware that few of the luxurious activities are included in the basic ticket price, and add-ons can quickly add up.

 Line-up includes Nile Rodgers & Chic, Bastille, Jon Hopkins, Kamasi Washington, Baxter Dury.

 You lucky Londoner: you don’t need a tent or even a pair of wellies to get the full festival experience this summer.
 You’ve got some of the world’s biggest acts and a whole world of fun a tube ride away, thanks to these incredible festivals in London.